zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 };
 ```

-Now if we replace the `getPhotosByUsers` function with `getPhotosByUsersSequentially` in the `main` function,
+Now if we replace the `getPhotosByTokenAndUsers` function with `getPhotosByTokenAndUsersSequentially` in the `main` function,
 it's gonna get photo for each user sequentially.

 ```diff